 Notes

 Using the sauté setting on your instant pot, prepare the ingredients through the sauté step.
 Add ALL remaining ingredients and use the manual setting to cook for 5 minutes.
-Season to taste.
+Season to taste.- This soup freezes beautifully and tastes even better the next day.

 I made this tonight.
 My husband doesn’t like mushrooms, so I left those out.
 I had a lone zucchini that needed to be used up, so that got added in.
 Didn’t have Tobasco, so I used Tapatio.
 It was SO GOOD!
 We’ve been living off candy around here and it was so nice to get in a lot of vegetables.
 I love how customizable this recipe is.
 THANK YOU!